sciencePeptideDeck

 Octreotide (Sandostatin)

-Octreotide is a workhorse of endocrine medicine.
-This synthetic octapeptide mimics somatostatin, the body's 'off switch' for hormone secretion.
-Natural somatostatin inhibits growth hormone, insulin, glucagon, and numerous gut hormones, but its half-life is only 2-3 minutes—useless as a drug.
-Octreotide was engineered for stability, with a half-life of 90 minutes (injectable) to weeks (depot formulation), while retaining somatostatin's inhibitory activity.
-It revolutionized treatment of acromegaly (excess growth hormone) and neuroendocrine tumors, which secrete hormones causing debilitating symptoms.
-For patients with carcinoid syndrome—flushing, diarrhea, wheezing caused by tumor-secreted serotonin—octreotide is often life-changing.
-It also treats refractory diarrhea, variceal bleeding, and is used diagnostically in nuclear medicine.
-Approved since 1988 and available as generic, octreotide demonstrates how clever peptide engineering can transform an unstable natural molecule into a practical therapeutic.
+Octreotide is a cornerstone of endocrine medicine and one of the most successful therapeutic peptides ever developed.
+This synthetic octapeptide mimics somatostatin, the body's master inhibitory hormone that suppresses growth hormone, insulin, glucagon, and numerous gut hormones.
+Natural somatostatin has a half-life of only 2-3 minutes—far too short for practical medical use.
+Octreotide was engineered for stability, achieving a half-life of 90 minutes (injectable) to weeks (depot formulation) while retaining somatostatin's crucial inhibitory activity.
+Since FDA approval in 1988, octreotide has revolutionized treatment of acromegaly and neuroendocrine tumors.
+For patients with carcinoid syndrome—debilitating flushing, diarrhea, and wheezing caused by tumor-secreted hormones—octreotide is often life-changing.
+It also treats refractory diarrhea, variceal bleeding, and is used diagnostically in nuclear medicine imaging.
+Available as both immediate-release injections and monthly depot formulations, octreotide demonstrates how clever peptide engineering can transform an unstable natural molecule into a practical, life-saving therapeutic.

 Table of Contents